Brennall/HFH-SRD/Chapter02.md

 Halflings have notoriously large appetites and are famous for their heroic breakfasts.
 Once per day a halfling can recover his base healing rate in hp by consuming a meal accompanied by alcohol, coffee, or tea.
 This recovery is in addition to any hit points gained from complete rest.

 Halfling crave comfort and security far to much to be able to descend into dastardly wickedness.
-They are difficult to corrupt, suffering only ½ the usual amount of Corruption from spending time in sinkholes of evil (p.
-XX), using evil magic items (p.
-XX), or from the effects of corrupting dreams (p.
-XX).
+They are difficult to corrupt, suffering only ½ the usual amount of Corruption from spending time in [sinkholes of evil](Chapter05.md#sinkholes-of-evil), using [evil magic items](Chapter05.md#corruption), or from the effects of [corrupting dreams](Chapter05.md#corrupting-dream).

 While spiritually resilient, halflings are physically weak and suffer a -4 penalty to proficiency throws to open doors and other feats of strength.
 For the same reason halflings are easily encumbered.
 They have a base movement rate of just 90’ and can only carry 3 stone without becoming encumbered.
 When carrying 4 stone their encounter movement rate is reduced to 60’.
 When carrying 5-6 stone, their encounter movement rate is reduced to 45’.
 When carrying 7 stone or more, their encounter movement rate is reduced to 30’.
 A halfling can carry a maximum of 12 stone, modified by his Strength bonus or penalty.